 Most recently, they acquired Stearns Lending, which funded roughly $7.6 billion in home loans themselves in 2019.

-Additionally, the company hired Ty Pennington of Extreme Makeover fame a while back to market the company.
+You might also recall that the company hired Ty Pennington of Extreme Makeover fame a while back to market the company.

 A recent joint venture with Realogy’s real estate brokerage company NRT known as “Guaranteed Rate Affinity” has made them a major player in the home purchase financing market as well.